QOSGroup/qstars/docs/getting-started/installation.md

 ## Install Qstars

-Next, let's install the testnet's version of the Cosmos SDK.
+Next, let's install the testnet's version of the QSTARS SDK.
 You can find information about the latest testnet and the right version of the QStars for it in the [testnets repo](https://github.com/QOSGroup/qstars/testnets#testnet-status).